jeremymatthewwerner/trip-planner-gpt-airbnb/PRIVACY_POLICY.md

 1. **Travel Preferences**: Information you provide about your travel plans, including destinations, dates, budget, and accommodation preferences.

-2. **Search Queries**: The searches you perform for Airbnb listings, attractions, or itineraries.
+2. **Search Queries**: The searches you perform for listings, attractions, or itineraries.

 3. **Conversation Data**: The content of your conversations with the GPT.